maxmind/GeoIP2-node/README.md

 ## Database Usage

 The database reader returns a promise that resolves with a reader instance.
-You may call then call the function corresponding to the request type (e.g.
+You may then call the function corresponding to the request type (e.g.
 `city` or `country`), passing it the IP address you want to look up.

 If the request succeeds, the function call will return an object for the GeoIP2